-Reassessment for Daily Grades
+o Reassessment for Daily Grades

-Teachers may elect to offer any student the opportunity to reassess.
+Teachers may elect to offer any student the opportunity to reassess a daily grade.
 Reassessment grades may replace the initial grade.
-The process for reassessment of daily grades shall be consistent across grade level teams according to the campus guidelines.
+The process for reassessment of daily grades shall be consistent across grade level teams according to the campus guidelines and must occur within the grading period in which the daily grade was initially earned in the course.
 Reassessment for Major Grades

-Retesting guidelines apply to major grade assessments for each grading period.
-Students who receive a grade below 75, must be provided an opportunity, through retesting, to demonstrate proficiency.
-The process for retesting shall be consistent across grade level teams according to the campus guidelines.
+- Retesting guidelines apply to major grade assignments for each grading period.
+Students who receive a grade below 75 must be provided an opportunity to demonstrate proficiency through retesting.
+The process for retesting shall be consistent across grade-level must be provided an opportunity, through retesting, to demonstrate proficiency.
+The process for retesting shall be consistent across grade level teams according to the campus guidelines. - Timeline

-Timeline

 An appropriate timeline for retesting must be determined and communicated to students.
 To allow for acquisition of content, retesting must be scheduled a minimum of two school days after the results are provided from the initial assessment.
+Timely feedback shall be provided to the student following the reassessment.
 Additionally, major grades should be scheduled in the instructional calendar to allow time for retesting within the same grade reporting period.